V8por5m1n3R/Mining-AV-Exceptions/README.md

 6. Run the script
 7. A reboot may not be necessary, but is recommended before restarting Nicehash.

+To verify if any Nicehash suite miners are quarantined by Windows Defender:
+1. Start PowerShell_ISE.exe as an Administrator
+2. Run ."$ENV:ProgramFiles\Windows Defender\MpCmdRun.exe" -Restore -ListAll

 If this script helps you, please send a donation:
 USDC - 0xd1d107bcE3F196A612e0e839D2D956f265Ddbf2C